MinchinWeb/prjct/README.rst

 the entry, and any tags on the entry would apply to the todo items in that entry.

 Pelican Integration
 '''''''''''''''''''

+*Pelican* integration has been deprciated in favour of Sphinx, which now allows *jrnl* content to be written in Markdown, but allows more powerful control of the rest of the site presentation.

+Sphinx Integration
+''''''''''''''''''

-``Pelican`` is a static site generator, written in Python.
-Currently, entries from ``jrnl`` can be exported to Markdown formatted text files, and these text files can then be fed to `pelican` to create a blog. ``prjct`` can build off this behaviour.
-If a category is used to denote a project, that each category page will provide an update on the status of each project.
-On the pelican-generated site, there should be a 'post' of the open todo items pinned to the top.
+*Sphinx* is a static site generator, originally concieved for generating Python documentation, written in Python.
+Currently, entries from *`jrnl* can be exported to Markdown formatted text files, and these text files can then be fed to *Sphinx* to create a blog using the *ABlog* extention.

-``Pelican`` is by no means the only option, but does provide a relatively simple (from a development point of view) method to create the presentation.
+*prjct* can build on this behaviour.
+For each defined project, a page, similiar to a tag page, will be generated.
+This page will list the project overview, a list of the open todo items, the recently completed items, and then a list entries tagged with the project name.

 todo.txt Integration
 ''''''''''''''''''''

-One of the goals of ``prjct`` is to allow other todo.txt clients to manage the todo list.
-To this end, a ``todo.txt`` and a ``done.txt`` file will need to be maintained.
-As well, items that are added directly to the todo list (rather that through a ``jrnl`` entry) will be directly added to the ``todo.txt`` file.
+One of the goals of *prjct* is to allow other todo.txt clients to manage the todo list.
+To this end, a *todo.txt* and a *done.txt* file will need to be maintained.
+As well, items that are added directly to the todo list (rather that through a *jrnl* entry) will be directly added to the *todo.txt* file.

-When run, ``prjct`` would add new items in ``jrnl`` entries to the ``todo.txt`` file, and update completed tasks from the `done.txt` file listed in ``jrnl`` entries.
+When run, *prjct* would add new items in *jrnl* entries to the *todo.txt* file, and update completed tasks from the *done.txt* file listed in *jrnl* entries.

-To cross-reference todo items in ``jrnl`` entries and on ``todo.txt``, I propose adding a 'key' to each item.
+To cross-reference todo items in *jrnl* entries and on *todo.txt*, I propose adding a 'key' to each item.
 I haven't decided what format to use for the key.
 One option is using a UUID (128 bits, base 16, typically 35 characters).
 Another option is to use
 `base32 crockford <https://pypi.python.org/pypi/base32-crockford/0.3.0>`_ which
 could be variable length, but packs 5 bits per character instead of 4, decreasing key lengths by 25% for keys in the same sample space.

 The advantage of using UUID's is they look like numbers because they have so many digits in them.
-In either case, we may be by referring to items by a shortened version of the identifier, a little like ``git`` treats commit ID's.
+In either case, we may be by referring to items by a shortened version of the identifier, a little like *git* treats commit ID's.

 So a todo item might look like this: